Dry Southwest braces for stiffer winds, ‘epic’ fire danger

 “Like we saw last Friday, epic fire behavior,” Turner said.
 “It’s a day that as a firefighter, we’ll write about, we’ll read studies about.
 It’s going to be a big fire day.”

-A swath of the country stretching from Arizona to the Texas panhandle is expected to be hit the hardest by the return of the bad firefighting weather that has generated unusually hot and fast-moving fires for this time of year, forecasters warned.
+A swath of the country stretching from New Mexico and Colorado to Kansas and the Texas panhandle is expected to be hit the hardest by the return of the bad firefighting weather that has generated unusually hot and fast-moving fires for this time of year, forecasters warned.

-Red flag warnings were in place Thursday for all of New Mexico and parts of Arizona, Nevada, Colorado, Texas, Oklahoma and Nebraska.
+Red flag warnings for extreme fire danger were in place Friday for nearly all of New Mexico and parts of Colorado, Texas, Oklahoma and Kansas.

+The expected high winds will likely ground firefighting aircraft in some areas, officials said.

 They focused Thursday on preventing it from moving into the rural New Mexico community of Ledoux.
 That meant bolstering fire lines and sending in crews tasked with protecting structures.